jeffhometourspro/jeffhometourspro/README.md

 - 👋 Hi, I’m @jeffhometourspro
-- 👀 I’m interested in ios code for core motion apps
+- 👀 I’m interested in iOS code for CoreMotion apps
-- 🌱 I’m currently learning core motion
+- 🌱 I’m currently learning CoreMotion
-- 💞️ I’m looking to collaborate on core motion
+- 💞️ I’m looking to collaborate on CoreMotion
 - 📫 How to reach me jeff@hometourspro.com

 <!---